iwillspeak/ullage/README.md

 ## Building and Testing

 The main build is performed by `cargo`.
-For running the functional tests and benchmarks you'll need Python.
+For running the functional tests and benchmarks you'll need Python and to `cargo install just`.
 The suggested process is to use the `build.sh` script:

  * `$ ./build.sh` will build the compiler `target/release/ullage`.